 For information about upcoming Academy classes, click here.

-Contemplative retreats are held at a suburban retreat center at various times during the church year, typically during Advent and Lent.
-Each retreat offers a variety of practices, such as Lectio Divina, working with mandalas, Soul Collage, and the observance of silence, as well as opportunities for worship.
+Contemplative retreats are held at a nearby retreat center at various times during the church year, typically during Advent and Lent.

 Path of Discipleship

 Lent is a great time for each of us to conduct a spiritual “spring cleaning,” take a spiritual inventory, and reflect on how we might improve our relationship with God.
 As James 4:8 relates, “Draw near to God and God will draw near to you.”

 Thus the Spiritual Formation Council annually hosts a six-week Path of Discipleship series during Lent.
 In 2023 that weekly series, which began on Tuesday, February 28, is exploring The Spiritual Resilience Handbook by Connie Fourre.

 A veteran faith formation educator for adolescents and adults, the author explains, “Spiritual resilience is the ability to maintain a sturdy positive spirit and a clear sense of purpose and meaning even in the face of suffering.”

 In the past, groups from Fourth Church have participated in pilgrimages to Iona, Scotland, and Ghost Ranch, New Mexico.

 A tool for prayer and meditation for those seeking God, the labyrinth in Buchanan Chapel is available for walking several days of most weeks.

 Those interested in meditation will find a variety of opportunities available at Fourth Church.
 Members of the Center for Life and Learning (a Fourth Church program for adults sixty and over) gather weekly for “Mindfulness Meditation,” and the Replogle Center for Counseling and Well-Being hosts weekly meditation workshops on Tuesday evenings.